 These are essential helpful resources for all CHSP providers.
 Open part 1 here and then go to Part 2

 Compiled by a team of dedicated professionals, KeepAble is an online collaborative hub for practical content and free resources that supports home and community care service providers to deliver wellness and reablement approaches.

 These insights and ideas aim to assist providers to work with, and empower older people to optimise their independence and live life well for longer.

-Recognised as influential by gaining two ACSA nominations in their Aged Care Awards 2021 celebrating outstanding achievements and contributions made by organisations, KeepAble continues to grow and develop with the help of co-design from the sector to become the ‘go to’ resources for wellness and reablement advice and support.
+Recognised as influential by gaining two ACSA nominations in their Aged Care Awards celebrating outstanding achievements and contributions made by organisations, KeepAble continues to grow and develop with the help of co-design from the sector to become the ‘go to’ resource for wellness and reablement support, information, training and advice.

 Working together to bring wellness and reablement to life

 KeepAble aims to do what the name suggests.
 We’re dedicated to finding and sharing evidence-based research, resources, and real-life stories about ageing well, so older people can live well for longer.

 Here, you’ll find content that helps deliver wellness and reablement in actionable steps, coupled with Australian Government materials such as the Commonwealth Home Support Programme (CHSP) Manual and the Living Well At Home: CHSP Good Practice Guide.